Skip to Main Content

 Find appropriate subject headings by searching in the subject heading field, or browsing the thesaurus, for the database you are using.
 Not all databases use subject headings, but those that do will each have their own unique thesaurus.

-You can then search the database for all items tagged with that heading, and incorporate your subject heading search into your overall searching strategy.
+You can then search the database for all items tagged with that heading, and incorporate your subject heading search into your overall search strategy.
 Here is an example of how a simple search including subject headings might be constructed.

 Important points to remember: